Emergence of Transforming Wellbeing Theory (TWT) Tutorial

 Bandura, A.: Social Foundations of Thought and Action: A Social Cognitive Theory.
 Prentice Hall, Englewood Cliffs (1986)

 Chatterjee, S., Price, A.: Healthy Living with Persuasive Technologies: Framework, Issues, and Challenges.
-Journal of the American Medical Informatics Association (JAMIA) 16, 171–178 (2009)
+American Medical Informatics Association Journal 16, 171–178 (2009)

 Fogg, B.J.: Persuasive Technology: Using Computers to Change What We Think and Do.
 San Francisco: Morgan Kaufmann (2003)